ruben-io/Wordle_Clone/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented features:

 <img src='appPreview.gif'/>

 <!-- Replace this with whatever GIF tool you used! -->
-GIF created with ...
+GIF created with LiceCap ...
 <!-- Recommended tools:
 [ScreenToGif](https://www.screentogif.com/) for Windows
 [peek](https://github.com/phw/peek) for Linux. -->